607A SHORE WALK

 Renovation Architect: HORACE GIFFORD, 1972-74.
 Décor: Vincent Fourcade and Robert Denning.

-Rosenthal and Dihé snubbed Gifford’s austere taste in furnishings for the over-the-top stylings of society decorators Vincent Fourcade and Robert Denning.
-The most recent incarnation of the home can be seen on the current owner’s web site, 607AShore.com.
+Rosenthal and Dihé snubbed Gifford’s austere taste in furnishings for a High Seventies confection of ferns and wicker by society decorators Vincent Fourcade and Robert Denning.
+The shelter magazines took the bait, and it was featured in House Beautiful, along with French and Italian publications.
+More archival images and the most recent incarnation of the home can be seen on current owner Evan Lobel’s web site, 607AShore.com.

-House photos: Michael Dunne and Horace Gifford, courtesy of Christopher Rawlins..
+House photos: Michael Dunne, Alain Dovifat, and Horace Gifford.